Jacqueline Enfield

-Jacqueline Enfield (born 19 September 1947) is a British former swimmer.
-She competed in the women's 200 metre breaststroke at the 1964 Summer Olympics.
+Jacqueline Ida Enfield (born 19 September 1947) married name Gould is a British former swimmer who competed at the 1964 Summer Olympics.

+Biography

-She also represented England and won a silver medal in 220 yards breaststroke, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
-She also competed in the 110 yards breaststroke at the Games.
+Enfield represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+She competed in the 110 and 220 yards breaststroke events, winning a silver medal.

+At the 1964 Olympic Games in Tokyo, she participated in the women's 200 metre breaststroke event.